yu-ming-chen/tp/README.md

 ## Introduction
-**NUSave** is a brown-field software engineering team project based on the architecture of [AddressBook Level 3](https://github.com/se-edu/addressbook-level3) that aims to provide students staying on campus with a centralised platform to budget, track and manage their expenses.
+**NUSave** is a brown-field software engineering team project based on the architecture of [AddressBook-Level3](https://github.com/se-edu/addressbook-level3) that aims to provide students staying on campus with a centralised platform to budget, track and manage their expenses.

 ## Preview